 The Computer Information Technology bachelor's degree equips students to meet business and communication needs by utilizing best computing practices.

-Classes are typically completed in 5-week blocks.
+Classes are typically completed in five-week, seven-week, and ten-week blocks.

-$470 per credit hour.
 See Tuition and Fees for details.

 In addition to gaining technical mastery, students will also be equipped with a core business education taught from a Christ-centered perspective.
 This perspective enables them to demonstrate excellence in their workplace and lives.
 With these skills, students will be prepared for careers in areas such as computer programming, network design and management, technical support, application design and information securities, as well as other emerging technical fields.